JU1N-CPA/backend_planets/README.md

 You can then access the API at http://localhost:8000/.

 ## Summary
-Install Python
+- Install Python
-Create and activate a virtual environment
+- Create and activate a virtual environment
-Install Django and Django REST framework
+- Install Django and Django REST framework
-Run migrations to set up the database
+- Run migrations to set up the database
-Interact with the SQLite database using sqlite3 Create, update, and delete records using API endpoints For more information, refer to the Django documentation and Django REST framework documentation.
+- Interact with the SQLite database using sqlite3
+- Create, update, and delete records using API endpoints